Being a non-discriminating and fair employer

 The BW Offshore Code of Ethics and Business Conduct represents the commitment to respect for the individual, upholding human rights and instituting fair and ethical employment practices.
 BW Offshore has established several human capital policies with routines and procedures aligned with ethical and compliant business practices, such as rules for transparent recruitment and provision of employment agreements establishing its personnel’s rights and entitlements.

-The Company is committed that all persons shall be treated with dignity and respect and shall not be unreasonably interfered with in the conduct of their duties and responsibilities.
-BW Offshore prohibits unlawful discrimination based on ethnic or national origin, age, gender identity or expression, sexual orientation, marital status or family structure, religion or disability.
-Inappropriate workplace conduct, such as harassment or discrimination is not tolerated.
+The Company is committed to treating all persons with dignity and respect in the conducting of their duties and responsibilities.
+BW Offshore prohibits unlawful discrimination based on ethnic or national origin (including protection for indigenous peoples), age, gender identity or expression, sexual orientation, marital status or family structure, religion or disability.
+Inappropriate workplace conduct, such as harassment, violence or discrimination is not tolerated.

 BW Offshore supports the United Nations Universal Declaration of Human Rights and the standards advised by the International Labour Organisation.
 Slavery, forced labour, child labour, torture and other violations of human rights are totally unacceptable.